epictete/epictete/README.md

 That's what brought me to quit my job and start a new adventure as a web developer :computer: :100:

 ### BeCode Training

+Follow my journey as I become a developer!
 - [Challenges](becode-challenges.md)
 - [Learning](becode-learning.md)